Looking for a general contractor in Everett? Choose one that understands manufacturing

 These spaces require a “six-sided” approach that takes into account walls, floors, ceilings, doors, windows and ductwork/pipes.
 For instance, ductwork over a certain size requires a welded metal grating over access points.
 Perimeter doors require not only access control measures but also must meet acoustic requirements.

 This kind of detailed planning means you’ll need to be aware of the wide scope and often sizeable budget that go along with such requirements.
-A competent general contractor will be able to help you manage both scope and budget.
+A competent commercial contractor will be able to help you manage both scope and budget.

-It can also pay to work with a general contractor with the capabilities to both design and build your project, so those scope and cost considerations are dialed in from the beginning.
+It can also pay to work with a commercial general contractor with the capabilities to both design and build your project, so those scope and cost considerations are dialed in from the beginning.

 Experience is key